peixotorms/cognition-wheel-extended/README.md

-# Cognition Wheel MCP Server
+# Cognition Wheel Extended - MCP Server

 A Model Context Protocol (MCP) server that implements a "wisdom of crowds" approach to AI reasoning by consulting multiple state-of-the-art language models in parallel and synthesizing their responses.

+**Extended fork with support for multiple providers: OpenAI GPT-5, DeepSeek, OpenRouter models, and z.ai GLM-4.6!**

+**Original by Nikita Podelenko | Extended by Raul P.**

 ## Quick Start